PRODYNA-YASM/yasm-api-go/docs/PersonAPI.md

 > []PersonProjectParticipationDetails ReadPersonProjectParticipation(ctx, personId).ProjectIds(projectIds).Execute()

-Get a Project Partifipation of a Person
+Get a Project Participation of a Person

 ### Example